BuildOnBeam/beam-nodes-staking-contracts/contracts/fee-flow/README.md

 Efficient, decentralised and MEV resistant mechanism to convert fee assets to a single token.
 Powered by a continuous auto-adjusting Dutch auction mechanism.

-Ported from [Euler.xyz's Fee Flow](https://github.com/euler-xyz/fee-flow) for for Beam network by [xtools-at](https://github.com/xtools-at).
+Ported from [Euler.xyz's Fee Flow](https://github.com/euler-xyz/fee-flow) for Beam Labs by [xtools-at](https://github.com/xtools-at).
 The original Fee Flow protocol has been audited by Zellic, Ottersec and Team Omega, reports are available [here](https://github.com/euler-xyz/fee-flow/tree/main/audits).

-## Patch Notes
+## _Beam Labs_ Patch Notes

-**2025-09-09:**

-- removed requirement for Euler Vault Connector, since it's not available on Beam, and adjusted tests accordingly.
+- patched protocol supports payments in native tokens and WETH **only**, payouts are in native tokens
+- introduced new `buyNative` method to support payments in native currency
-- patched `buy` method to unwrap the buyer's WETH and send it to the _paymentReceiver_ (= StakingManager), instead of paying out the price of auctioned tokens directly to a single recipient.
-This requires the `paymentToken` to be WETH.
+- changed `buy` to unwrap paid WETH before sending it to the receiver
+- renamed `paymentToken` constructor argument to `wethAddress` - it MUST be set to the WETH address, or `0x0` to disable ERC20 payments
+- removed requirement for Euler Vault Connector
+- adjusted unit tests accordingly

 ## Protocol Authors